Children Safe to Go to Summer Camps, Mensch Says

-HARRISBURG PA – Pennsylvania children can again enjoy the fun and recreation of organized summer activities, 24th District state Sen. Bob Mensch reminded families Wednesday (March 31, 2021), following a Wolf Administration announcement that it removed an earlier coronavirus-related prohibition against summer camp visits or stays.
+HARRISBURG PA – Pennsylvania children can again enjoy the fun and recreation of organized summer activities, 24th District state Sen. Bob Mensch reminded families Wednesday (March 31, 2021), following a Wolf Administration announcement that it removed an earlier coronavirus-related prohibition against summer camps visits or stays.

 The Pennsylvania Health Department on Tuesday (March 30) issued answers to frequently-asked questions about “Summer Recreation, Camps and Pools.”
 The guidance in part states that programs providing child care, and enrichment and recreational activities, for children and youth are permitted to operate but must follow the must current Centers for Disease Control and Prevention regulations.